inventree/InvenTree/.github/ISSUE_TEMPLATE/feature_request.md

 Show how other software handles your FR if you have examples.

 **Do you want to develop this?**
-If so please describe breifly how you would like to implement it (so we can give advice) and if you have experience in the needed technology (you do not need to be a pro - this is just as a information for us).
+If so please describe briefly how you would like to implement it (so we can give advice) and if you have experience in the needed technology (you do not need to be a pro - this is just as a information for us).